dcaulton/cv_worker/README.md

 ## What steps are needed to set up a system to run cv_worker?
 - Initially the owner of a WORKER NODE (say a raspberry pi, packaged with an intel movidius neural compute stick, local disk storage, etc) decides he wants to set up a neural network for recognizing hieroglyphics in images.
-- First a neural network is trained on this input on BUILD SYSTEM, let's say she used her desktop macintosh computer with an external GPU.
+- First a neural network is trained on this input on BUILD SYSTEM, let's say a desktop macintosh computer with an external GPU.
-- She procures WORKER NODE, configures those special resources like GPUs in the OS and gets it to boot up to the os.
+- WORKER NODE is provisioned at the physical and os package level, including the configuring of those special resources like GPUs.
+Work is complete when install requirements are satisfied and WORkER NODE boots up to the os.
-- Python, cv_worker and all their requirements are installed on WORKER_NODE
+- cv_worker and all its dependencies are installed on WORKER_NODE
 - cv_worker_config.py is run on WORKER_NODE to set the system up to receive tasks.
 - WORKER NODE is put on the network and is ready to perform work